-To the task at hand then and although not a complete pushover, the course being used for this week's Shenzhen International should provide some welcome relief to those players involved last week in Spain.
-Alexander Levy won here in 2014 at -19 when this layout hosted the Volvo China Open before Kiradech Aphibarnrat produced a -12 total in breezier conditions to win the inaugural Shenzhen International 12 months ago.
-The big talking point this week however may well be the forecast thunderstorms which threaten to interfere with play considerably from Friday onwards.
+To the task at hand then and although not a complete pushover, the course being used for this week's Shenzhen International should provide some welcome relief to those players involved last week in Morocco.
+Alexander Levy won here in 2014 at -19 when this layout hosted the Volvo China Open before Kiradech Aphibarnrat produced a -12 total in breezier conditions to win the inaugural Shenzhen International 12 months later.
+Soomin Lee produced a 16-under total last year to earn his maiden European Tour victory in what were at times quite testing conditions.

 Over on the PGA Tour, Steve Bamford previews the Valero Texas Open - you can read his thoughts on that event here.